Covid-19 IOT Travel Information

 Travelling to the Indian Ocean Territories

-All travellers – regardless of whether they are IOT residents or visitors – must complete a travel form for the Island or Islands that they intend to travel to.
-For example, Christmas Islanders travelling to Cocos must complete the form for travel entry into Cocos.
+All travellers – regardless of whether they are IOT residents or visitors – must complete a travel form.
+Christmas Islanders travelling to Cocos must complete the form for travel entry into Cocos.
 The same applies for Cocos residents travelling to Christmas Island.

 I am travelling to Cocos Keeling Islands